openPMD/openPMD-standard/CONTRIBUTING.md

 Tools that use the openPMD standard should then be adapted, so that they can properly parse openPMD files that conform to this new official version.

-Note that this 3-step process in reflected in the [Projects tab](https://github.com/openPMD/openPMD-standard/projects).
+Note that this 3-step process is reflected in the [Projects tab](https://github.com/openPMD/openPMD-standard/projects).
 This page lists the upcoming versions that are being considered, and, for each upcoming version, tracks the corresponding issues and their status (from `proposed` to `accepted` to `implemented`).
-It is important for the prioritization and organization of tasks.
+The Projects tab is important for the prioritization and organization of tasks.

 How to implement a change, through a pull request
 -------------------------------------------------

-In order to order to implement a change in the text of the standard, and propose it via a pull request, please follow this process (*Note*: this assumes familiarity with `git`.):
+In order to implement a change in the text of the standard, please follow this process (*Note*: this assumes familiarity with `git`):

-- **Fork the [official repository for the openPMD standard](https://github.com/openPMD/openPMD-standard)**.
+- **Fork the [official repository of the openPMD standard](https://github.com/openPMD/openPMD-standard)**.
 ("Forking" means creating a local copy of the official repository, in your personal Github account.)
 This is done by clicking the `Fork` button